 Getting a TV at a great price should not be your only consideration.
 You also want to get a great TV at a great price, and it should be the right TV for you.
 A TV can be a big investment, so it is worth doing some research to develop that shortlist I mentioned earlier.

 Unfortunately, for now, it’s not very practical to go into an electronics store to browse TVs.
 Even when it is feasible, it’s rarely helpful.
 Electronics stores and big-box retailers tend to set TVs up in “store mode” which maxes out the brightness and drops color temperature to combat the bright store lights from making them appear washed out.
 In this mode, the TVs look nothing like they will in your home.

 The smart money is to read and/or watch TV reviews online.
 To be clear, this is not just a shameless plug for my TV reviews.
 Sure, please do check them out, but also check out the reviews of some of my industry colleagues as well.
 I think what you’ll find is that we tend to have pretty similar opinions on how TVs stack up and perform, and we tend to look at the best values in TVs as well as the best performing TVs.
-A lot of us like to do comparisons between the most popular models and Ii would say the best TV reviewers do all this to help you figure out what the best TV for you is, based on a list of common priorities.
+A lot of us like to do comparisons between the most popular models and Ii would say the best TV reviewers do all this to help you figure out what the

 So, there you have it.
 Do your research, buy in the fall and winter months, take your time researching before making bigger purchases, but don’t feel bad about a knee-jerk buy on a cheaper TV during the holidays.